 I want you to know it is ok to be you.
 It is your perfect imperfections that make you special and unique.
 Be authentic.
 Don’t be a copy of someone else.
 You are always a valuable human being, not because anyone else says so, but because you decide to believe it.
 Be your own kind of beauty.
 Stay true to your feelings, opinions, thoughts and emotions.
 Live your own life.
 It is your birthright to be happy.
 Build your own dream.
-Because you are amazing, just the way you are!
+You are enough and worthy, just the way you are.

 Want more useful tips and weekly inspiration?